 After winning five medals, four of which were gold, at the 2016 Rio Olympics, Simone Biles became the most decorated American gymnast in history.
 And while Biles isn’t forgetting about the thousands of hours spent in the gym since childhood, she has never hesitated to give a little credit to God.
 Says Biles, “I think God gives every individual something special and mine was talent.
 So to never take it for granted, which my dad always told me don’t waste God’s gift that He gave you.”

 Candace Cameron Bure

 Jeremy Camp is a singer and songwriter of contemporary Christian music.
-Of his eleven albums, four of them have been certified Gold.
+Of his 13 albums — two of which were recorded live — four of them have been certified gold.
 But that isn’t where his success ends.
 The Indiana native has been nominated for three American Music Awards, has won five GMA Dove Awards, and even received a Grammy nod in the category of Best Pop/Contemporary Gospel Album for his 2010 album “Speaking Louder Than Before.”

 Chance the Rapper